tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 This is when each email should be sent:

-### 8 weeks before COM allocation
+### 8 weeks before COM becomes responsible

 Send this email:

-* For all types of case
-* 8 weeks before date of COM allocation
+* 8 weeks before COM becomes responsible

 ### When a COM has been allocated

 Send this email:

-* For all cases
-* On the date of COM allocation
+* On the date COM becomes responsible
 * As long as COM has been allocated

 ### COM allocation overdue